DCC-EX/dcc-ex.github.io/docs/get-started/arduino-ide.rst

 Run your trains!
 -----------------

-Making sure power is off to your track, place your DCC enabled loco (not DCC ready!...
-DCC Ready just means it has the plumbing inside the loco to install an optional DCC decoder, but it is NOT yet DCC compatible).
+* Make sure power is off to the track

+* Make sure your loco is DCC ENABLED (not DCC Ready!...
+DCC Ready just means it has the plumbing inside the loco to install an optional DCC decoder, but it is NOT yet DCC compatible)

+* Put your loco on the MAIN track.
+The loco cannot move or respond to non-programming commands on the PROG track.

 Now either download our exWebThrottle found `here <https://github.com/DCC-EX/exWebThrottle>`_ and run it in your browser, or run it directly from our `web page <../throttle/exwebthrottle.html>`_.
 Follow the instructions on that page to enable chromium "experimental features".

 The rest of the instructions show you how to use exWebThrottle.
 You should be able to find the CS by its serial port and enable it, then turn on the track power, then acquire your loco by its ID.
 After that, you should be able to use the throttle slider and function buttons to operate your locomotive!